-Proof of Stake: It is a consensus mechanism in which a creator/validator is chosen to verify and add the block to the blockchain on the basis of coins they hold.
+It is a consensus mechanism in which a creator/validator is chosen on the basis of their contributions to the network.
+The validators are selected to verify and add blocks to the blockchain.

-Proof of Elapsed Time: By following a fair lottery system, it prevents the network from high energy consumption and resource utilization.
-Often used on permissioned networks where participants have to identify themselves before joining the network, the algorithm offers the fair winning chances.
+By following a fair lottery system, it prevents the network from high energy consumption and resource utilization.
+Often used on permission networks, where participants have to identify themselves before joining the network, the algorithm offers fair winning chances.

-The function used in a new intermediary smart contract would redirect all the transactions and calls to the active version.
+An intermediary smart contract can hold the current active smart contract’s address with a function “delegate call,” which would redirect all the transactions and calls to the active version.

-An alternative solution is to just extract the information from the previous contract and add it into a new one.
-Update the address that you want your users to see.
+An alternative solution is to extract the previous contract information, add it to a new one and update the address you want your users to see.

 What is Hedera Hashgraph?

-Hedera Hashgraph is based on Distributed Ledger technology like Blockchain that works on Graph like Structure where all the nodes communicate their information to each other, and their communication is reported by building a graph of connections.
+Hedera Hashgraph is based on Distributed Ledger technology like blockchain.
+It works on a graph-like structure where all the nodes communicate their information to each other.
+Their communication is reported by building a graph of connections.